Dear Mrs. Lanterman,

 The date is August 26, 2017, and it is 2:03 PM.
 I am wearing my glasses and a comfy earth-toned sweater I crocheted myself.
 My log is in my lap.
 Much water from my eyes has fallen on it.
 My lenses are covered in salt stains.
 I’ve put my chunk of sticky pitch gum on the rim of my coffee mug for the moment.
 It’s hard enough already right now to find my voice and speak.

-I have loved you since the first time I saw you flipping light switches at the Twin Peaks town hall meeting a couple decades ago.
+I have loved you since the first time I saw you flipping light switches at the Twin Peaks town hall meeting a couple of decades ago.
 Your style, your intuition, your wisdom, and your Log brought me into the town’s fold unequivocally.
 And because of you I never left.

 Earlier this year, when asked about which character in Twin Peaks I related with the most I said you: